-Mechanisms of Carcinogenesis and Chemoprevention
+Mechanisms of Carcinogenesis

 In the United States, nearly two-thirds of cancer deaths can be linked to tobacco use and diet.
 Tobacco consumption is directly related to cancer of the lung, mouth, larynx, esophagus, bladder, kidney, pancreas, leukemia and cervix.
 Studies linking tobacco smoking with breast and colorectal cancer have been reported.
 Excess or deficiencies of certain dietary components can account for cancer of the colon, breast, prostate, and stomach.
 The predominance of environment over genes in cancer causation has been suggested.
 The overall research direction in this program is to uncover, by using a step-wise approach, exactly how cancer develops, and then provide the means for cancer chemoprevention.
 The program has two research themes:

 1. Elucidate the molecular mechanisms of chemical and environmental-induced carcinogenesis and the impact of genetic/dietary/environmental interactions on cancer susceptibility.
 The emphasis of this theme is directed toward DNA damage and repair, the role of soluble receptors, and unique mechanisms of inflammation in the carcinogenesis process.

 2. Develop mechanism-based synthetic and naturally-occurring chemopreventive agents through the identification of critical targets and determine the efficacy and mechanisms of chemopreventive agents in combination with nutritional manipulation.
 The emphasis of this theme is directed toward the development of novel receptor-based compounds with antioxidant, anti-inflammatory and/or tumor-specific anti-proliferative agents for cancer chemoprevention.